pr0mila/pr0mila/README.md

 ### Regarding me _
-🔭 currently working on my Portfolio Website :grin: <br>
+🔭 currently working on my Portfolio Website  <br>
-🌱 currently learning Full Stack Web Development. <br>
+🌱 currently learning Full Stack Web Development <br>
-👯 looking to connect and collaborate with other Developers :wink: <br>
+👯 looking to connect and collaborate with other Developers <br>
 🥅 2021 Goals: Contribute to more projects <br>
-🧗 I try to: face new challenges to explore my innovations <br>
+🧗 I try to: face new challenges to explore innovations <br>

 <br>